 Electricity consumption has remained broadly stable since 2015 at around 32 TWh.
 It declined by 1.1%/year between 2006 and 2015.

 Services and the residential sector are the two largest consumers of electricity consumption in 2019, with 33% and 30%, respectively, followed by industry (27%).

 Renewable in % Electricity Production

-According to the 2012 Energy Agreement, Denmark aims to raise its wind power generation to half of electricity consumption and raise the share of renewables to more than 35% of final energy consumption in 2020; this level was already reached in 2018 (.
-In 2018, 35.7%, including 62.4% in electricity consumption, 46.7% in heating and 6.6% in transport).
-Renewables are expected to cover 100% of power consumption and 55% of the energy mix in 2030 under the 2018 Energy Agreement.
+According to the 2012 Energy Agreement, Denmark aims to raise the share of renewables to more than 35% of final energy consumption in 2020; this level was already reached in 2018 (35.7%, including 62.4% in electricity consumption, 46.7% in heating and 6.6% in transport).
+Renewables are expected to cover 100% of power consumption in 2027 and 55% of the energy mix in 2030 under the 2018 Energy Agreement and the NECP.

 Interactive Chart Denmark Share of Renewables in Electricity Production (incl hydro)